JSON output contract

 Commands that execute external processes include captured output in their response when running in non-interactive mode.

-The CapturedOutput primitive (src/utils/command.rs) provides:
+The CapturedOutput primitive (src/core/engine/command.rs) provides:

 • stdout: Captured standard output (omitted if empty)